Everyone has heard of Mailchimp, it is the most popular email marketing platform on the market.

 So there you have it, everything you need to know about Mailchimp’s market share.

 If there were any doubts about who owns email, it is most certainly Mailchimp.
 The question is whether they'll stay at the top long-term.
-Within a year, they lost about 6% of their market share, it'll be interesting to see if their revenue is going to decline too.
+Within two years, they lost about 5% of their market share, so it'll be interesting to see if their revenue is going to decline too.

 So what’s next for the email marketing titan?